VazkiiMods/Botania/doc/omake.md

 * Likes: Their jobs, each other
 * Dislikes: The paperwork that happens when they make mistakes on the job

+Tangleberrie and Jiyuulia are fraternal twin brothers, born minutes after each other.
+Growing up, they were inseparable and participated in many of the same activities at school, including FFM (Future Farmers of Minecraft) where they were herders for various animals, of both the domesticated and wild varieties.

+Later on, the two ended going into the same career as security guards, though their paths slightly diverged: Tangleberrie continued his path from school, monitoring flocks of livestock and making sure they didn't wander into any trouble.
+Meanwhile, Jiyuulia took a slightly more risky path, becoming a security guard at a high security bank vault.
+Both are serious in their work, but only enough to avoid getting into trouble, which inevitably brings a mountainload of questions from upper management.

+How great it is to have someone who you can relate to and talk to about everything in your life?
+Tangleberrie and Jiyuulia both treasured their relationship dearly.

 ## Labellia
 ### Archivist of Leaves and Lore